Skip to content

 </template>

-Both tabs follow the same flow: GET the prompt at /login/state/{uid}, render the declared inputs, POST {state_ref, values} back.
+Both tabs follow the same flow: GET the prompt at /interaction/{uid}, render the declared inputs, POST {state_ref, values} back.
 The OP either returns the next prompt or a terminal {type: "redirect", location: "..."} envelope the SPA follows with window.location.href.
 The wire shape comes straight from op/interaction:

 • FieldSpec — capitalised field names (Name, Kind, Label, Required, MaxLen, MinLen, Pattern) because it has no JSON tags.
 Kind is the integer enum above.